Clifford Circuits can be Properly PAC Learned if and only if $\textsf{RP}=\textsf{NP}$: Acknowledgements

 \section{Acknowledgements}

 The author would like to thank Aravind Gollakota for being a wealth of information with regard to statistical learning theory and William Kretschmer for insightful commentary and feedback.
-The author would also like to thank Patrick Rall, Justin Yirka, Sabee Grewal, and Scott Aaronson for useful discussions.
+The author would also like to thank Patrick Rall, Justin Yirka, Sabee Grewal, Matthias Caro, and Scott Aaronson for useful discussions.
+The author was supported by Scott Aaronson's Paths to Quantum Supremacy award by the Office of Naval Research and Scott Aaronson's Simons Foundation It From Qubit award.